New Budapest Eye – View The City from Top

 Take a ride on the Eye set up on Budapest’s popular park Erzsébet Square in the city centre.

-Another wheel be erected on the Sziget Festival on Hajógyári sziget in Óbuda.
+Another wheel be erected on the Sziget Festival in August on Hajógyári sziget in Óbuda.

 Erzsébet tér, district V., city centre